Speko Docs

 2. Configure providers (optional)

 Speko uses platform-managed provider credentials by default.
-To bring your own keys (BYOK), open Settings → Providers in the dashboard and paste each provider’s API key.
+To bring your own keys (BYOK), open Settings > Provider keys and paste each provider's API key.
 Speko still picks the best provider per call; your keys are billed by the provider directly.
 See BYOK.

 3. Make your first call